Election Rules

 • All other roles: £50

-All candidates who have incurred expenditure must submit a written list of all campaign costs with corresponding receipts to the Returning Officer no later than 1 hour after polls close.
-If candidates do not spend any money during the course of their campaign this must be made clear on the submission.
+All candidates who have incurred expenditure must submit a written list of all campaign costs with corresponding receipts to the DRO no later than 1 hour after polls close.
+If candidates do not spend any money they need not make a declaration, however failure to declare expenses would be deemed a breach of these election rules and subject to sanction at the absolute discretion of the RO.

 • Items freely and readily available to all candidates can be used without itemisation.